Last Updated on October 7, 2022 by Wandering our World

 Although you can find white-sand beaches on both islands, Jamaica does have the better coastline of the two.
 Therefore if beaches are the main priority, then Jamaica should be your choice.
 However the popular sites in Jamaica can get busy, and tourists often get harassed by people trying to hawk goods – something that is far less of a problem in St Lucia.

-The large local population in Jamaica does means that there are many different accommodation and food options in the country though, so it can cater to tourists on a range of budgets.
-Which his why Jamaica is included on our list of cheapest Caribbean islands to visit!
-Therefore it is significantly cheaper than St Lucia, which tends be aimed towards more upscale tourism.
+The large local population in Jamaica does mean there are many different accommodation and food options in the country though, so it can cater to tourists on a range of budgets.
+Which is why Jamaica is included on our list of cheapest Caribbean islands to visit!
+In fact it is significantly cheaper than St Lucia, which tends to be aimed more towards upscale tourism.
+Although there are plenty of upscale resorts in Jamaica too.

 However there’s no doubt that St Lucia is a safer island in terms of crime.
 Although crime in Jamaica tends to happen in the big cities and away from tourist areas.